Axway/streams-open-docs/content/en/docs/subscribers/subscriber-sse.md

 description: Learn how to configure and use the Streams Server-Sent Events Subscriber.
 ---

+Server-Sent Events (SSE) is part of the HTML5 standard.
+SSEs are sent over traditional HTTP, so it doesn't require a special protocol to get working.
+SSE embedded important features such event identifier, automatic reconnection or the ability to manage heterogeneous events.

 ## Enabling SSE subscription on a topic

-To enable Server-Sent Events subscribers to subscribe to a topic, you must configure a `sse` subscriber in the topic's configuration and optionally configured your desired [subscription modes](../#subscription-modes).
+To enable SSE clients to subscribe to a topic, you must configure a `sse` subscriber in the topic's configuration and optionally configured your desired [subscription modes](../#subscription-modes).

 ```json
 {